PONG in a chip

 others used the MPS-7600-001 chip.

 (URL) contracted Omnetics to design a quite advanced chip: the F4301.
-Because the chip was so complex, it could
+The chip was so complex

-not fit a single silicon piece and had to be split in two pieces mounted on a
+not fit on a single silicon dice.
+Therefore, two dice were mounted on a

-thick film substrate.
+thick film substrate and connected together.
 The F4301 chip played two Ball & Paddle

 variants and two car racing games.
 The car games were a major addition which no other